-Suppliers must have qualified payroll personnel on-site who are capable of explaining payroll calculations to employees and New Balance representatives upon request.
+Suppliers must have qualified payroll personnel on-site who can explain payroll calculations to employees and New Balance representatives upon request.

 L-WB-7 Wage Statements

 Employees must be provided with detailed wage statements with each wage payment.

 Together with wage payments, suppliers must provide employees with wage slips showing their total wages and detailing hours worked, rate of pay and all deductions.